Ayurveda Tips for Monsoon

 - Drink a glass of warm water mixed with a teaspoon of honey in empty stomach.

 - Add 1 or 2 spoons of neem oil to half a cup of sesame oil and use this for a massage before a hot water bath, at least once a week.

 - Self-massage with sesame oil at least twice a week would keep you healthy during the rainy season.

 - For better digestion during monsoons, add a pinch of salt, pepper, long pepper and some ginger to hot water and have it once a day.

-- Foods that strain your digestive system such as buttermilk, yoghurt, curd should be avoided.
+- Foods that strain your digestive system such as buttermilk, yogurt, curd should be avoided.

 - Avoid non-vegetarian foods in monsoon.
 The possibility of germ content is highest in non-vegetarian foods.

-- Don’t consume food which is stored in cold storage / refrigerator.
+- Don’t consume food that is stored in cold storage/refrigerator.

 - Avoid dry foods and sprouts.